dragonzurfer/quickchat/README.md

 # Quickchat

-Securely talk with friends instantly <a href="http://www.quicktalk.me">QuickChat</a>
+Securely talk with friends instantly

 * The chat exist for 24 hours and get deleted on crosing 24 hours.